neo-project/docs/docs/en-us/node/cli/cli.md

 👉 `rebuild index`

-This command is used to rebuild the wallet index.
-Why is it necessary to rebuild the wallet index?

-There is a field in the wallet that records the height of the current wallet sync block.
-For each new one, the wallet client synchronizes the blocks and updates the assets, and transactions in the wallet.
-Assuming that the current, recorded block height is 100, then you execute the import key command to import the private key, the wallet still calculates your asset from the block height of 100.
-If the imported address has some transactions when the block height is less than 100, the transactions and the corresponding assets will not be reflected in the wallet, so the wallet index should be rebuilt, forcing the wallet to calculate your assets from the block height of 0.

-The newly created wallet does not need to rebuild the wallet index, only the imported private key is required to rebuild the wallet index.
+This command is used to rebuild the wallet index, which forces the wallet to sync up transactions from the block height of 0.
+Rebuilding the wallet index is not for a newly created wallet but for the cases when you import a private key or the assets in your wallet is not displayed properly.

+Additionally, in the event that the transaction in your wallet is not confirmed for some reason, but the assets have already been deducted and this is not confirmed by the whole blockchain, you can remove the unconfirmed transaction to show the asset amount correctly by rebuilding the wallet index.

 👉 `show utxo [id|alias]`